 - Wyoming

-If you operate a business in any of these states, you won’t be able to require union membership as a condition of employment.
-Similarly, employees working in these states can choose whether they want to join a union without worrying about losing their jobs over that choice.
+If you operate a business in any of these right-to-work states, you won’t be able to require union membership as a condition of employment.
+Similarly, workers in these states can choose whether they want to join a union without worrying about losing their jobs over that decision.

 What Are the States Without Right-To-Work Laws?

-The picture looks a bit different if you’re in states like California or New York.
-These states don’t have right-to-work laws, meaning union membership or dues could be required depending on the specific agreements.
+The picture looks different in states like California or New York.
+Many states don’t have right-to-work laws, meaning private sector workers may be required to pay certain union fees under specific agreements in each work state, even if they choose not to become union members.

 Here’s a look at states that do not have right-to-work laws: